 Now we are importing Teak Chambal from overseas.
-Teak Chambal, we use to collect from Chittagong is much better than the imported ones, but it’s not available now.
-We use the Teak Chambal for frame and discourage people to make doors out of it.
+Teak Chambal, which we use to collect from Chittagong is much better than the imported ones, but it’s not available now.
+We use the Teak Chambal for the frame and discourage people to make doors out of it.

 As quality timber Mahogany is the best and cheapest I found, which comes from Jessore.
-Mahogany grows all over the country, but their fiber will not compare with the fiber, density and color of Jessore, they are simply beautiful.
+Mahogany grows all over the country, but their fiber will not compare with the fiber, density, and color of Jessore, they are simply beautiful.

-We buy only matured timbers to make sure after we season those lumbers don’t bend or bowed and get a longer life.
+We buy only matured timbers to make sure after we season those lumbers don’t bend or bowed and get longer life.

 We use the best timber seasoned properly and never use dowel pins to assemble the door.
-We use wooden pin to join Tenor and Mortising together, to assemble the door properly with the help of best kind of wood glue.
+We use a wooden pin to join Tenor and Mortising together, to assemble the door properly with the help of the best kind of wood glue.